Skip to content

 Cloud-IAM Console - Update Custom Extension

-2. Select the deployment that should receive the custom extension
+2. Select the Keycloak deployment where you want to delete the custom extension

 Cloud-IAM Console - Delete Custom Extension